open/close all folders

 - As well as Cyrax, Robot Smoke, and Sektor.

 - Super Smash Bros. uses alternate costumes of characters marked red, green, or blue when playing team multiplayer.
 When the same character is on the same team, they're differentiated by being a slightly different shade from the other players.
+Free For All battles also had alternate palettes for each character, which can be selected from the menu.

 - Teenage Mutant Ninja Turtles: Smash Up uses colored 'auras' to separate players, much like Super Smash Bros. in that they are required for team matches.
 In free for all matches, the aura colors can be decided by the player out of a standard 256 color pallet.
 While alternate models exist, this is the main way to separate fighters.